nosas/blog/toonvision/classification/article.md

     <figcaption>Feature maps of the sample image above, extracted from each layer's output (excluding the first MaxPooling2D layer)</figcaption>
 </figure>

-After looking at the activations of different inputs, I found that that the model learned to recognize the Cogs by their suit shape and color.
+After looking at the activations of different inputs, I found that that the model learned to recognize the Cogs by their heads, hands, and dark-colored suits.
 I anticipated that the model would identify Toons by their facial features or gloves, and I was *somewhat* correct.
-However, the model mostly classified Toons by their accessories and clothes: backpacks, shoes, pants, and sometimes gloves were all strong feature indicators.
+However, the model classified Toons by their accessories and clothes: backpacks, shoes, and pants, were all strong feature indicators.
 Surprisingly, dog/deer faces - specifically ears, antlers, and noses - were the only features to outperform accessories/clothes indicators.

 <details>